 The Self-Assessment Tool - This tool was developed to assist other members in implementing the program.
-This can be used to identify measures currently in place and potential gaps.
+It can be used to identify measures currently in place and potential gaps.
 The tool also includes an Action Plan tab where you can list any gaps or areas to improve on current procedures for review and to track progress on closing the gaps.
 Each tab includes the control points or areas of concern, what objective evidence one should consider, and some example assessment questions that one may choose to ask internally.

-QMS Basics - These include training presentations on several of the key areas related to quality management systems and the ETS program.
-These may be used to enhance the general understanding of basic quality management issues and how they relate to the plant biotechnology industry and the ETS program.
+QMS Fundamentals eLearning Course - These include training on several of the key areas related to quality management systems and GSG programs.
+This training may be used to enhance the general understanding of basic quality management issues and how they relate to the plant biotechnology industry and GSG programs.

 Sample Forms - Examples of forms that can be customized for documentation of various processes involving plant biotechnology-derived plant products.
-ETS does not mandate the use of specific forms for use when implementing the program.
+GSG does not mandate the use of specific forms for use when implementing the program.
 However, as a service to our members we have developed several sample forms or templates that may be used.

-Audit Resources - These include Audit Checklists, the ETS Audit Guide, and the GSG Auditor Training online course.
+Audit Resources - These include Audit Checklists, the Audit Guide, and the How to Prepare for a GSG Program Audit online course.

-Implementation Path - This path outlines a 10-step process that begins with onboarding and progressing a member organization through to an ETS Program Audit and then continuous improvement.
-New members can choose to follow the outlined pathway or create their own if it meets the ETS requirements.
+Implementation Path - This path outlines a 10-step process that begins with onboarding and progressing a member organization through to a GSG Program Audit and then continuous improvement.
+New members can choose to follow the outlined pathway or create their own if it meets the program requirements.

-Webinars - Webinars cover a range of topics relevant to Excellence Through Stewardship including quality management systems, auditing, ETS program training, and more.
+Webinars - Webinars cover a range of topics relevant to Excellence Through Stewardship including quality management systems, auditing, GSG program training, and more.
 These recorded webinars are given by expert representatives from our member companies and include detailed insight into the considerations surrounding the stewardship of plant products.

-For questions, to request additional information, or inquire about membership in ETS please contact us via email:
+For questions, to request additional information, or inquire about membership in any GSG Program please contact us via email: [info@gsg.ag](mailto:info@gsg.ag)

-info@gsg.ag